ni/niveristand-system-monitor-custom-device/CONTRIBUTING.md

 branch with your changes to your project, and then submit a pull request.

 See [GitHub's official documentation](https://help.github.com/articles/using-pull-requests/) for more details.

+# Getting Started

+Build specifications are provided for building the custom device.
+The build process should automatically copy the output files to the directory required by VeriStand.

+# Testing

+Both unit and system tests are provided with the custom device.
+These tests can be run from within the LabVIEW project using the [VI Tester](https://github.com/JKISoftware/JKI-VI-Tester) integration, or from the command line using the `RunVITester` operation provided by the [testing tools](https://github.com/ni/niveristand-custom-device-testing-tools).

+Running the system tests locally requires a specific hardware configuration, which will be documented [here].
+The IP address of local targets can be overridden at runtime through the creation of an `overrides.ini` file adjacent to the system definition.

 # Developer Certificate of Origin (DCO)